shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 ### Extend product search query
-Now it is time to extend the product search query to consider the new `my_name` field.
-The product search query for ES is build using the `SearchTermQueryBuilderInterface` of the `SearchBundleES`, which can be decorated like all other services of the DI-container:
+Now it is time to extend the product search query, so it handles the new `my_name` field.
+The product search query for ES is build using the `SearchTermQueryBuilderInterface` of the `SearchBundleES`, which can be decorated like all other services of the DI container:

 ```php
 use ShopwarePlugins\SwagESProduct\SearchBundleES\SearchTermQueryBuilder;